Handling HMI Events

 - As the forking input of a variant macrofilter, where the True variant contains filters that will be executed when the event occurs.

 - As the input of a formula block with a conditional operator (if-then-else or ?:) used within the formula to compute some value in a response to the event.

 Handling events that switch the application to another mode of operation is described in the Programming Finite State Machines article.

 Handling Events in Low Frame-Rate Applications

-The HMI model of Adaptive Vision Studio assumes that the program runs in a fast, continuous loop, with cycles not longer than 100 ms (10 frames per second).
+The HMI model of Aurora Vision Studio assumes that the program runs in a fast, continuous loop, with cycles not longer than 100 ms (10 frames per second).
 If the main loop of the application is slower, e.g. when the camera is triggered and is not receiving any trigger signal for some time, then the HMI will also be slow or halted.

 To solve the problem we need to handle the image processing and the HMI events at different frequencies.
 The recommended approach is to use an image acquisition filter with the timeout setting (100 ms) and process the images conditionally only in some iterations, while handling the HMI events continuously, at least 10 times per second.
 This can be done with GigEVision_GrabImage_WithTimeout, GenICam_GrabImage_WithTimeout or with any other image acquisition filter of this kind.

-Below is a sample program structure with two separate step macrofilters handling the image processing part and the hmi event processing part at different frequencies.
+Below is a sample program structure with two separate step macrofilters handling the image processing part and the HMI event processing part at different frequencies.
 Note the conditional mode of execution of the "InspectImage" macrofilter.